The ultimate guide to setting up a GNSS base for centimeter accuracy

 Ensure centimeter-accurate setup within the selected coordinate system using the Reach base and Emlid Flow.
 Whether you’re conducting RTK surveys on the ground or flying drones for aerial mapping, with this combo, you can manage your base station directly from the field and trust your data from the first point to the final deliverable.

 Find more details on using online post-processing services like AUSPOS, OPUS, IBGE, NRCan CSRS-PPP in the Emlid documentation.
+Once you receive final coordinates, update your base position in Emlid Flow and lock them in to prevent accidental changes to your RTK station setup.

 Selecting the right base setup method depends on your project’s accuracy requirements and available resources in the field.
 By following these best practices and using the appropriate technique, you can ensure consistent, centimeter-accurate GNSS data in every survey.

 For detailed instructions on configuring your base, visit our Base setup documentation.
+Pin this page for your team as the standard operating procedure for how to set up an RTK base station on any project.

 Discover how Reach base and Emlid Flow streamline your surveying workflows

-Ensure centimeter-accurate setup within the selected coordinate system using the Reach RS3 base and the Emlid Flow app.
+Ensure centimeter-accurate setup within the selected coordinate system using the Reach RS3 and Reach RS4 base and the Emlid Flow app.
 Whether you’re conducting RTK surveys on the ground or flying drones for aerial mapping, with this combo, you can manage your base station directly from the field and trust your data from the first point to the final deliverable.